Article Contributed by Brittni Peterson, PhD and Emily Wozniak, PhD

 3. Just Right: Small and Experienced

-Consider Cell Culture Company (C3) for your small-batch bioproduction needs.
-C3 has 25+ years of experience in process design and GMP manufacturing (20+ clinical trials supported).
+Consider Cell Culture Company for your small-batch bioproduction needs.
+Cell Culture Company has 25+ years of experience in process design and GMP manufacturing (20+ clinical trials supported).
 Our technology, expertise and size allow us to be more flexible than larger CDMOs.
 We take a hands-on approach with our clients and emphasize great customer service so our clients are involved throughout the entire manufacturing process.
 And…we have significantly lower wait times for GMP suites.

 We calculated the costs of producing IgG from a high-expressing CHO line (1.0 g/L) and a low-expressing CHO line (0.1 g/L) for AcuSyst perfusion compared to stainless steel and single-use stirred tanks (See our article in BioProcess International for how we calculated these costs).
 We found that AcuSyst bioreactors provided a 15-30% reduction in costs compared with these large-scale bioreactors.
 Cost savings with AcuSyst bioreactors are accomplished by a reduction in facility requirements, disposable costs, labor, raw materials, and process steps.
 To learn more about how AcuSyst bioreactors decrease costs, see our recent article in Genetic Engineering and Biotechnology News.